 Presidio

-- Drivetrain: Gates belt + internal hub
+Drivetrain: Gates belt paired with an internal-gear hub

 E-Bikes: Expanding the Range